 The proposed method relies on motion parallax based on inherent properties of the shape of faces.
-Consider the anatomy of a human head shown in profile view in Figure 4 (a).
-It can be seen that the pupils are further away than the nostrils from the vertical axis defined by the neck.
+Consider the anatomy of a human head shown in profile view in Fig. 4a.
+It can be seen that the nostrils are further away than the pupils from the vertical axis defined by the neck.
 Hence, assuming no head roll takes place, as the head rotates laterally, nostrils travel a longer projected path in the image.
+In other words, the midpoint between the nostrils in the image drifts relative to the midpoint of the pupils in the direction of head rotation.
 Using this observation, we define the quantity η as follows: